Ad Code

 • Repeating words, sounds or syllables.

-Stuttering people feel embarrassed in public speeches, get nervous before starting the statement, and face other problems like difficulties in breathing, consuming lots of energy, and physical and mental stress.
-Stage or public speaking is a challenge for a person who stutters.
+People who stutter often feel embarrassed in public speeches, become nervous before making a statement, and face other challenges, including difficulties with breathing, excessive energy consumption, and physical and mental stress.
+Public speaking is a challenge for a person who stutters.

 Types of Stutters

 • Genetic: In most cases, people suffer from Stutter due to genetics.
-In a genetic stutter problem, there must help me any family member must sustain the Stutter; that’s why stuttering is inherited in the child.
+In a genetic stutter problem, there must be a family member who has stuttered; that’s why stuttering is inherited in the child.

 • Prolongations: In this type of Stutter, the sound of the word being stretched for a second is like “Mmmmmmmummyyyy.”